Boontjekoen/epa1361_group8_2022/README.md

 ## Data
 Finally, there is a folder _'final assignment.zip'_ this folder includes all the model data that is required to run the model and the previously mentioned Jupyter scripts.

+## Unused scripts
+The folder contains the Jupyter notebook calle _'MORO'._ The intention was to use this approach.
+However, due to computational limitations, the focus was shifted to MORDM.